We've just released a new feature: Text Annotation & Highlight - Add notes and highlights to articles! Login required.

 2. Conservative or Nonreplicative transposition (or “cut and paste”)

-• The remaining nicks in the target DNA can be sealed, making recombinant DNA with the transposon integrated into the target DNA.
+• The nicks in the target DNA can be sealed by repair enzymes.
+When this occurs, the transposon becomes fully integrated into the target DNA forming recombinant DNA.

 Detailed scheme of Tn3 transposition.